 Augmenting the Default Interface with a Single View

 If you want to keep the default Siri or Maps interface and augment it with a custom view, implement the

 When augmenting the default interface, configure the contents of your view however you want.
 You can add subviews, embed child view controllers, and install layout constraints to display and manage your content.
-However, do not add gesture recognizers or views that involve user interactions to your view hierarchy.
-The system actively prevents the delivery of touch events to your view controller while it is onscreen.
+However, don’t add gesture recognizers or views that involve user interactions to your view hierarchy.
+The system actively prevents the delivery of touch events to your view controller while it’s onscreen.
 If you need to update your views dynamically, user a timer to trigger programmatic updates.